connervieira/Predator/ETHICS.md

 ## Privacy

 Traditional ALPR platforms are designed for mass data collection and analysis.
 Conversely, Predator is designed to be a completely stand-alone, offline platform.
 Predator is not designed to track vehicles, and doesn't submit any data to a central server.
 Individual Predator users are responsible for protecting the privacy and integrity of the data the collect.
 Predator itself doesn't transmit any personal information of any kind.

+## Control

+Predator is designed in such a way that the user has full control over the entire system.
+Predator's configuration makes it easy to turn various features on and off to better fit each situation's use case and privacy concerns.